Discovery & Your Marketing Project

-So you already read about the importance of discovery and why you need a discovery phase for your digital project.
+So you already read about the importance of discovery and data insights and why you need a discovery phase.
 Great!
 You might be ready to start a new project and excited for discovery to begin, or maybe you still have some questions.
 Either way, one of the most important things for both the client and agency to agree on prior to initiating a discovery phase is the final deliverables

 [Part 2 in our series The Importance of Discovery]